We understand that some people may have special circumstances.

 If an alarm has triggered

-You will be asked to explain whether you have any items on your person and what the item is.
-You can request a private room and a screening officer of the same gender if you:
+You will need to explain if you have any items on your body and what the item is.
+You will be offered a private room for the following reasons:

 - cochlear implants